What Are Stablecoins and How Do They Work?

 As the name suggests, USD Coin ties to the value of the US dollar.
 It is a fiat-collateralized stablecoin.
 This means one can buy one USDC for $1 or redeem one USDC for $1 at any given time.
 At the time of writing, a total of 55.8 billion USD Coins are in global circulation.

 Currently the third-largest stablecoin by market cap at $17.5 billion, Binance USD is a fiat-backed stablecoin project initiated by the crypto exchange platform Binance in collaboration with Paxos.
-BUSD maintains a 1:1 ratio with the US dollar and is approved by the New York State Department of Financial Services (NYDFS).
+BUSD maintains a 1:1 ratio with the US dollar.

 MakerDAO launched Dai on the Ethereum blockchain in 2017.
 Dai, a cryptocurrency-backed stablecoin, uses ether (the cryptocurrency on Ethereum’s platform) as backing, while its value ties to the US dollar.
 Unlike other stablecoins, DAI is decentralized and uses smart contracts and incentives as the mechanism to maintain its peg.